Azure/azure-powershell/src/ConnectedMachine/ConnectedMachine.Autorest/docs/New-AzConnectedLicense.md

 # New-AzConnectedLicense

 ## SYNOPSIS
-The operation to create or update a license.
+The operation to Createa license.

 ## SYNTAX